Mesothelioma Support Guide

 Be Honest About Your Illness

-Leading psychiatrists recommend that mesothelioma patients be honest with everyone, including your doctor, and express how you are feeling.
+Leading psychiatrists recommend that mesothelioma patients be honest with everyone, including their doctor, and express their feelings.
 Don’t let relatives or close friends try to protect you from bad news.
 Such attempts to bolster your spirits will usually backfire and leave you isolated.

 The best thing to do for yourself is to keep the lines of communication open.
 Remember that in situations such as this, emotional honesty is the best policy.